INK-Solutions/conventions/tech/system-test-framework/Main.md

 ### What is the System Test Framework?

-The System Test Framework is our custom a Java-based testing framework used for testing REST APIs, and Kafka-based messaging systems integrations.
-It provides tools for making HTTP requests, handling responses, and validating results, as well as built-in support for common testing practices specific to Kafka, such as producing and consuming Kafka messages, and verifying message processing.
-The framework helps to create comprehensive and robust system-level tests to verify the functionality, and reliability of REST APIs, integrations, and Kafka-based messaging systems, improving overall system quality.
+The System Test Framework is our custom a Java-based testing framework that allows to:

+1. Launch all the infrastructure that your application needs (postgres db, kafka)
+2. Launch your application as a spring boot application connected to the infrastructure from step 1.
+3. Execute step-by-step requests to your application via publicly exposed interfaces (rest and kafka), checking the correctness of the result.
+4. Gracefully shut down the application and all infrastructure created for it.

-It is expected that all new projects use the System Test Framework, to test business logic and integration between services.
+It is expected that all new projects use the System Test Framework, to test business logic.

 [System Test Framework codebase](https://github.com/INK-Solutions/system-test-framework)